s-yakymuk/react-testing/README.md

 ## Start application locally

-To start a local back end API execute the following commands in your terminal:
+To start a local back end API execute the following command in your terminal:

 ```
 npm run server